PDXDevCampJuly/max-resnick/python_exercises/angrydice_testable/test_plan.md

 ## check_roll

-* Check if we've hit angry, the function returns nothing
 * check if we have met all stage exit conditions, move to next stage
 * check if we don't move to the next stage if we haven't met all stage conditions.